Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Experiments

+\textbf{Performance with Different Distance Metrics:} \SR{To determine a suitable distance metric for our method, we analyzed a few popular distance metrics.
+This study focused on evaluating their effectiveness in selecting the appropriate matching dataset for training in the context of LONDN-MRI (oracle scheme).
+We tested the performance of MoDL with UNet denoiser using L1 and L2 distance metrics as well as normalized cross-correlation (NCC), to find the matched training set from among $3000$ images, which were all normalized.
+From the results in Table~\ref{tab:distancemetrics}, we see that the different distance functions offer only slight differences in reconstruction performance, with NCC offering the best results with respect to all reconstruction metrics. }

-Here, we study how the neighbor search proceeds across the iterations or alternations of LONDN-MRI.
+\textbf{Evaluating the Accuracy of Neighbor Search:} Here, we study how the neighbor search proceeds across the iterations or alternations of LONDN-MRI.
 We are interested to know if our locally learned reconstructor can improve the neighbor finding process over iterations.
 We used all images from the test set.
-First, we find the $k$ closest neighbors (in terms of euclidean distance) for each ground truth test image amongst the ground truth training image.
+First, we find the $k$ closest neighbors (in terms of Euclidean distance) for each ground truth test image amongst the ground truth training images.
 The set $C_{r}^*$ contains the indices of these \emph{oracle} neighbors for a test image indexed $r$.
 The set $\hat{C}_{r}$ contains the indices of closest neighbors from a certain iteration of LONDN-MRI.
 The neighbor matching accuracy (NMA) metric below computes the average (over the test set indices $\mathcal{T}$) percentage match between the two sets:

 The accuracy of the neighbor search at both 4x and 8x undersampling is shown in Fig.~\ref{accuracy2}.
 The accuracy of the initial search (based on $\x^0$) and after $1$ or $2$ iterations of LONDN-MRI are shown.
 We find nearest neighbors for the initial highly aliased $\x^0$ with respect to the corresponding aliased images in the training set (based on the same k-space undersampling mask as at testing time), rather than based on the ground truth training images, because the latter resulted in lower neighbor search accuracy for $\x^0$.
 It is clear from Fig.~\ref{accuracy2} that the accuracy improves quickly and tapers off in few iterations.